 Secretary for Academic Governance Tyler Silvestri introduced potential amendments to the Bylaws for Academic Governance that were approved by the University Committee on Academic Governance.
 The proposed amendments read:

-The President, the Provost, one elected member from ASMSU, one elected member from COGS, and the Chairperson of the Athletic Council will serve as ex-officio members of the Faculty Senate, with voice, but no vote.
+The President, the Provost, the Executive Vice President of Health Sciences, one elected member from ASMSU, one elected member from COGS, and the Chairperson of the Athletic Council will serve as ex-officio members of the Faculty Senate, with voice, but no vote.

 . . .

-The President and Provost shall be ex-officio members of the Steering Committee. . . .
+The President, the Provost, and the Executive Vice President for Health Sciences shall be ex-officio members of the Steering Committee. . . .

 Senator Meagan Donahue moved to approve the amendments.
 Following debate, the motion was adopted by a vote of 76 to 6.